NogginBox/NogginSign/README.md

-# NogginSign.NET
+# NogginSign

-NogginSign.NET will be a .NET Standard library for [Alpha American](http://www.alpha-american.com/) LED signs, such as the [Betabrite](http://www.betabrite.com/).
+NogginSign will be a .NET Standard library for
+[Alpha American](http://www.alpha-american.com/) LED signs, such as the [Betabrite](http://www.betabrite.com/).
 It implements the [Alpha Communications Protocol](http://www.alpha-american.com/p-alpha-communications-protocol.html).